-Andrew Flynn is a law clerk in the corporate department.
-His work consists primarily of assisting private equity clients within the private capital transactions practice group.
+Andrew Flynn is an associate in the corporate department.
+His practice consists primarily of assisting private equity sponsors and their portfolio companies in a broad range of transactions.

-During law school, Andrew externed at the East Bay Community Law Center, where he helped indigent clients appeal denials of public benefits, as well as at the California Court of Appeal.
-Andrew also served as an executive editor for Ecology Law Quarterly.
-Prior to joining the firm, Andrew worked for a national environmental nonprofit organization advising state and local governments on public financing, and at a firm advising closely held businesses on corporate governance and tax matters.
+Prior to receiving his law license, Andrew worked at a firm advising closely held businesses on tax and corporate governance matters.
+During law school, Andrew served as an extern at the East Bay Community Law Center and at the California Court of Appeal, as well as an editor for Ecology Law Quarterly.
+Prior to law school, Andrew worked for a national environmental nonprofit organization advising state and local governments on public financing.

 Andrew is actively involved in the firm’s pro bono program and as a volunteer in his community.

 - “Parcel Taxes are a Problem,” SCOCABlog (2020)

 - “Climate Change, Takings, and Armstrong,” 46 Ecology Law Quarterly 671 (2019)